 In our state, all perspective foster and adoptive families are required to complete a checklist of characteristics as part of the home study.
 Couples and individuals must determine the “type” of children they are willing to consider.
 Questions include: gender, age, race, family history, medical conditions, mental and emotional health, education, personality, behavior, etc. It’s lengthy and (for us) overwhelming as every possible condition is considered.

 One section that seemed particularly intimidating was related to maternal drug use.
 The form distinguished between babies born addicted, babies who had positive toxicology screens at birth, and babies with prenatal drug exposure.
 At our initial licensing, we did not understand the differences.
-We checked “will consider” to each but prayed that we would not be called.
+We checked “will consider” to each.

 Now, three years later, we are NOT experts by any means but we have learned what works — and what does not — for infants with these birth histories.
 The first few weeks are very challenging; controlling the environment is critical.

 We were particularly helped by a handbook developed by PICC.
 We were trained using their therapeutic handling principles, including baby wearing, swaddling, and controlling environmental stimuli.

 I’m a big fan of swaddling for all babies!
 I love little baby burritos..

 I am not qualified to offer medical advice.
 I do, however, want to offer a few suggestions based on our experience.
 AND I’d love to get feedback from other foster and adoptive parents on what has worked for you!
-Please comment below (or email me if you prefer).
+Please comment below!

 For these newborns with difficult backgrounds, the symptoms will vary.
 The type of drug, the length of use, frequency of use, and the nutrition of birth mother are all factors.
 Do research on the particular drug, if possible (resources linked below).